UofABioinformaticsHub/RAdelaide-July-2016/Day_1/107_UsingRMarkdown.md

     + Load & tidy data
     + Analyse data, including figures & tables
     + Publish everything in a complete report/analysis
-* Everything is one document, with our analysis code embedded with our results
+* Everything is one document, with our analysis code embedded alongside our results
+* The package `knitr` is the engine behind this

 *All sessions for RAdelaide were written this way*